csparpa/last.fm-stats/README.md

 ```
 (omit `sudo` if on Windows)

-3. Launch replacing `<username>` with the username you want stats for:
+3. Launch the script replacing `<username>` with the username you want stats for:
 ```bash
 $ python lastfm_stats.py <username>